QuadSpinner/Highlighter/README.md

 The Options let you edit the rules en mass, as well as use color values not in the default palette.

+# Coming Soon

 ## Solution-scoped rules

-Coming soon: Highlight rules scoped to the current solution and made portable for transport.
+Highlight rules scoped to the current solution and made portable for transport.

+More options.